Canada's breastfeeding dashboard

 91%

 Most parents in Canada start out breastfeeding.
-The map shows the breastfeeding rates in each province and territory.
+The map shows the breastfeeding rates in each region.

 Figure 1: Data table with confidence intervals